Common dog digestive problems

 Adult Dachshund standing on an examination table in a vets office with its owner.

-If your dog is suffering with diarrhoea, it will move its bowels more frequently than normal and stools may be of a looser consistency.
-Your vet will make the distinction between diarrhoea caused by small intestine problems, and those caused by issues in the large intestine; the latter generally results in more mucus-like diarrhoea of a small volume, but frequent.
+If your dog is suffering with diarrhea, it will move its bowels more frequently than normal and stools may be of a looser consistency.
+Your vet will make the distinction between diarrhea caused by small intestine problems, and those caused by issues in the large intestine; the latter generally results in more mucus-like diarrhea of a small volume, but frequent.

-Diarrhoea can be caused by your dog eating something which disagrees with them, a bacterial or viral infection, worms or other parasites, or can be an indicator of an underlying condition.
+Diarrhea can be caused by your dog eating something which disagrees with them, a bacterial or viral infection, and worms or other parasites, or can be an indicator of an underlying condition.
 Puppies are particularly at risk as they have very vulnerable digestive and immune systems.

-Depending on where the problem originates, your vet will prescribe different treatments for your dog’s diarrhoea.
-This may include further removal of parasites, medicine to treat an infection, and dietary management, such as restricting your dog’s diet for at least 24 hours then giving them a specialised diet to reduce the workload on the gut and improve stool quality.
+Depending on where the problem originates, your vet will prescribe different treatments for your dog's diarrhea.
+This may include further removal of parasites, medicine to treat an infection, and dietary management, such as restricting your dog’s diet for at least 24 hours, then giving them a specialized diet to reduce the workload on the gut and improve stool quality.

 Puppy Poodle standing indoors eating from a ceramic bowl.